Evman90/SoundBoard/replit.md

-✓ **Mobile Voice Recognition Optimization** - Enhanced mobile support with haptic feedback and touch-optimized UI ✓ **Session-Based Storage** - Data stored temporarily in memory during browser session for privacy and performance ✓ **Profile System** - Export/import all data as portable JSON files for permanent storage and sharing across devices ✓ **Production Ready** - All essential features working and tested
+✓ **Mobile Voice Recognition Optimization** - Enhanced mobile support with haptic feedback and touch-optimized UI ✓ **Session-Based Storage** - Data stored temporarily in memory during browser session for privacy and performance ✓ **Profile System** - Export/import all data as portable JSON files for permanent storage and sharing across devices ✓ **Server Profile Storage** - Cloud backup with 10MB limit and custom filenames for cross-device access ✓ **Production Ready** - All essential features working and tested

 ## System Architecture